 Once you’ve picked a destination and booked the honeymoon suite, there’s one big to-do left on your honeymoon list – to pack.
-Here are some tips for packing well and travelling smoothly to keep you feeling as happy as when you said your vows.
+Whether you’re going on a luxury trip or affordable beach vacation packages here are some tips for packing well and travelling smoothly to keep you feeling as happy as when you said your vows.

 Pack well but not too well!